Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 data they might be interested in using.
-This follows current conventions for browse/search interfaces which we’re familiar with from shopping sites - you can search for text and/or drill down using _facets_ (which are called aggregations in Elastic-land). eg which language am in interested in or do I want [ ] Spoken or [ ] Written material?
+This follows current conventions for browse/search interfaces which we’re familiar with from shopping sites - you can search for text and/or drill down using _facets_ (which are called aggregations in Elastic-land). e.g. which language am interested in or do I want [ ] Spoken or [ ] Written material?

 ![Slide13](Slide13.png)

-This architecture is very modular and designed to operate in a distributed fashion, potentially with distributed file and/or object based repositories all being indexed by a centralised service.
-There may also be other ‘flavours’ of index such as triple or graph stores, relational databases that ingest tabular data or domain specific discovery tools such as corpus analysis software.
-And, there may be collection specific portals that show a slice of a bigger repository with features or branding specific to a subset of data.
+This architecture is very modular and designed to operate in a distributed fashion, potentially with distributed file and/or object-based repositories all being indexed by a centralised service.
+There may also be other ‘flavours’ of index such as triple or graph stores, relational databases that ingest tabular data or domain-specific discovery tools such as corpus analysis software.
+And, there may be collection-specific portals that show a slice of a bigger repository with features or branding specific to a subset of data.

 ![Slide14](Slide14.png)

 This implementation of the Arkisto standards-stack is known as Oni.
-That’s not really an acronym any more though it once stood for OCFL, Ngnix (a web server) or Node (a Javascript framework) and an Index.
+That’s not really an acronym anymore though it once stood for OCFL, Ngnix (a web server) or Node (a Javascript framework) and an Index.
 An Oni is a kind of Japanese demon. 👹